-You can obtain an offshore merchant account and use an international bank account to process credit cards so that you can generate an income into your offshore business account.
-Additionally, with regards to a credit card merchant account providers can label almost anybody and almost any organization as a “high risk” business.
+You can obtain an offshore merchant account and use an international bank account to process credit cards and receive the proceeds.
+That way, you can generate income into your offshore business account.
+Additionally, credit card merchant account providers can label almost anybody and almost any organization as a “high risk” business.
 Thus the processing companies require you to establish what they call a high risk merchant account.
 Credit card processing companies do this at the application stage for a number of reasons.
-For example, they can categorize a business that has a high refund rate as “high risk.”
+For example, they can categorize a business that has a high refund rate as high risk.
 In addition, we have seen them turn down applications because the applicant or business type does not meet strict underwriting criteria.
-Thus, it could make a “high risk” credit card processing company the answer.
+Thus, it could make a high risk credit card processing company the answer.

 Credit Card Processing and Offshore Banking